kourbou/how-to-hyperv-arch/README.md

 # Change status bar colors
 set -g status-bg colour235
 set -g status-fg white

+# Detach tmux with 'C-s'
+bind -n C-s detach
 ```

 ## To-do
 - [ ] Add some details to the tmux setup
 - [ ] Add instructions on enabling Hyper-V and OpenSSH as Windows features.
 - [ ] Add some information about using cmd.exe with the new underscore cursor
+- [ ] Using Samba to connect the virtual machine as a network drive in Windows Explorer.